Pollution and Toxic Tort Attorneys of Texas

 Victims of a toxic tort injury or illness can be compensated for many types of damages.
 Those damages can include medical expenses (both current and projected), emotional trauma, loss in quality of life, property damage or loss in value due to pollution, punitive damages, and injunctive relief.
 Punitive damages are put into place in order to punish a guilty party while injunctive relief damages are used to stop the destructive behavior or pollution that led to the victim's injuries.

 Unfortunately, proving fault in a toxic tort case can take extensive time.
 Proving that injuries or illnesses are the direct result of pollution or exposure to toxic chemicals can be a difficult process, and placing blame for that pollution can require extensive investigation.

 On top of that, the statute of limitations for toxic tort in Texas is two years from the time of injury, placing a strict time limit on any advances toward compensation.

-Because of these factors, it’s recommended that victims contact a trusted personal injury lawyer that practices in the area of toxic torts and pollution injuries.
-The personal injury attorney team of Neal Davis and Jed Silverman is ready to guide you through the process of investigating your claim and helping you receive the compensation you deserve.
-No recovery, no cost to you; that’s our No Fee Guarantee.
+Because of these factors, it's recommended that victims contact a trusted personal injury lawyer that practices in the area of toxic torts and pollution injuries.
+Personal injury attorney Neal Davis is ready to guide you through the process of investigating your claim and helping you receive the compensation you deserve.
+No recovery, no cost to you; that's our No Fee Guarantee.
 Contact us today for a free consultation and see how we can help you get on the road to recovery.